Ly-sec/ly-sec.github.io/_posts/2025-10-23-nvim_or_emacs.markdown

 The overall defaults make sense, and the experience feels coherent in a way I didn’t anticipate.

 I also didn’t expect how good **Magit** is.
-I’m relatively new to both Git and Vim, and I always assumed Neovim was *the* choice, since everyone online seems to swear by it.
+I’m relatively new to both Git and Vim, and I always assumed Neovim was *the* choice as an editor and obviously lazygit, since everyone online seems to swear by it.

 However, after spending time with Doom, I realized something:
 it just **feels more reasonable** to me.
+The same goes for **Magit**, it just feels more natural compared to what lazyvim felt like.

 ---